DACAD: Domain Adaptation Contrastive Learning for Anomaly Detection in Multivariate Time Series: Related Works

 \section{Related Works}

 In this section, we provide a brief survey of the existing literature that intersects with our research.
-We concentrate on two areas: UDA for time series and deep learning for TAD.
+We concentrate on two areas: UDA for time series and deep learning for TSAD.

-\textbf{UDA for time series:} In the realm of UDA for time series analysis, the combination of domain adaptation techniques with the unique properties of time series data presents both challenges and opportunities.
+\textbf{UDA for time series:} In the realm of UDA for time series analysis, the combination of domain adaptation techniques with the unique properties of time series data presents both challenges and opportunities~\cite{li2023few}.
 Traditional approaches such as Maximum Mean Discrepancy (MMD)~\cite{long2018conditional} and adversarial learning frameworks~\cite{tzeng2017adversarial} are geared towards minimizing domain discrepancies by developing domain-invariant features.
-These methods are vital in applications spanning medical, industrial, and speech data, with significant advancements in areas like sleep classification~\cite{zhao2021unsupervised}, arrhythmia classification~\cite{wang2021inter}, and various forms of anomaly detection~\cite{lai2023context}, fault diagnosis~\cite{lu2021new}, and lifetime prediction~\cite{ragab2020contrastive}.
+These methods are vital in applications spanning medical, industrial, and speech data, with significant advancements in areas like sleep classification~\cite{zhao2021unsupervised}, energy safety detection~\cite{yang2021pipeline}, arrhythmia classification~\cite{wang2021inter}, and various forms of anomaly detection~\cite{lai2023context}, fault diagnosis~\cite{lu2021new}, and lifetime prediction~\cite{ragab2020contrastive}.